-The banking license and brand has an indefinite life and is tested for impairment annually.
-For impairment testing purposes, the banking license and brand are allocated to the relevant cash generating unit.
-Based on the current assessment, banking license and brand is not impaired as at 31 December 2021.
+The banking license and brands have indefinite lives and are tested for impairment annually.
+For impairment testing purposes, the banking license and brands are allocated to the relevant cash generating unit.
+Based on the current assessment, banking license and brands are not impaired as at 31 December 2023.